The 30 Best South Korean Movies of the 21st Century

-Scatted Night featured in our list of the Best Movies of 2019
+Related to Best Korean Movies: We featured Scattered Night in the Best Movies of 2019

 Scattered Night is an intimate and intricate portrayal of a collapsing family seen through the eyes of smart but naive Sumin.
 It doesn’t succumb into providing straightforward answers to an emotional quandary.